Severus Snape: A Portrait in Subtlety

 It was chalk white with glaring red eyes and slits for nostrils like a snake.

 Whiter than a skull with wide, livid, scarlet eyes and a nose that was flat as a snake’s with slits for nostrils.

-Notice how Rowling describes Voldemort’s most faithful servant, Barty Crouch, Jr. as his Polyjuice Potion wears off near the end of Goblet, after Dumbledore finds the real Mad-Eye Moody locked in his own trunk:
+Notice how Rowling describes Voldemort’s most faithful servant, Barty Crouch, Jr. as his Polyjuice Potion wears off near the end of Goblet of Fire, after Dumbledore finds the real Mad-Eye Moody locked in his own trunk:

 Then, before Harry’s very eyes, the face of the man on the floor began to change.
 The scars were disappearing, the skin was becoming smooth.
 The mangled nose became whole and started to shrink.

 Did you catch the comparison between Crouch and Mad-Eye Moody?
-Even though a large chunk was missing from Moody’s nose, it was still bigger than Crouch’s.
-Though he wasn’t a Death Eater as far as we know, we also have Ludo Bagman — a crook at the very least — whose nose was squashed (GoF, pg.
-86).
+Even though a large chunk is missing from Moody’s nose, it is still bigger than Crouch’s.
+Though he wasn’t a Death Eater as far as we know, we also have Ludo Bagman – a crook at the very least – whose nose is squashed (GoF 86).

 The reference which is most troubling to this theory is the description of Wormtail when he is forced out of his rat disguise: